Horatio Nelson, 1st Viscount Nelson: Legacy

-Nelson and his monuments are seen more critically in countries that felt the negative aspects of colonialism, and who may seek to revise their public history.
+Nelson and his monuments are seen more critically in countries which felt the negative effects of colonialism and who seek to revise their public history.
 Major public memorials in primary locations in some cities have been subject to protest and removal as conscious acts.
-In 1966, the Nelson Pillar in Dublin was blown up by Irish Republicans: a novelty folk song, "Up Went Nelson", topped the Irish pop charts in the wake of the explosion, while a newspaper article marking the 55th anniversary noted: "For many, the biggest surprise about the blowing up of Nelson's Pillar...is why it took 157 years.
-The resentment had run deep.
-Almost fifty years after the 1916 Rising an Englishman still towered over every other notable in the city, many groused."
-Across the Atlantic, in the Caribbean in 2020, after years of campaigning, the Nelson Statue in National Heroes Square, Bridgetown, Barbados, was removed and placed in a museum.
-It had stood since 1813, in a central public space of the capital known until 1999 as Trafalgar Square.
-The Barbadian Prime Minister Mia Mottley said at the ceremony marking the statue's removal:
+In 1966, the Nelson Pillar in Dublin was blown up by Irish Republicans: a novelty folk song, "Up Went Nelson", topped the Irish pop charts in the wake of the explosion, while a newspaper article marking the 55th anniversary noted: "For many, the biggest surprise about the blowing up of Nelson's Pillar...is why it took 157 years."
+In 2020, after years of campaigning, the Nelson Statue in National Heroes Square, in Bridgetown, Barbados, was removed and placed in a museum.
+It had stood since 1813 in a central public space of the capital known until 1999 as Trafalgar Square.

-National Heroes Square must reflect our heroes.
-And ... while we accept that the statue of the vice admiral Lord Horatio Nelson is an important historic relic, it is not a relic to be placed in the National Heroes Square of a nation that has had to fight for too long to shape its destiny and to forge a positive future for its citizens.